 In order to shed more light on the nature of this phenomenon and from the desire to contextualize and compare it with many other cases of cleansing all over the south-east Europe and neighboring areas, we invite authors to submit abstracts/papers with special emphasis on: atrocities of the First and the Second World War, ethnic cleansing, challenges facing stigma and discrimination, deportations in the light of International Law, Nazi and Stalinist terror, deportation of Roma, Jews and other persecuted minorities (from micro to macroscale), case studies and social perspectives, government acts, government ordinances and decisions regarding deportation, forms of resistance against state policy.
 The volume will be published by Peter Lang (Series “South-East European History”).

-Original manuscripts should be prepared according to the latest edition of the Chicago Manual of Style.
-Manuscripts must not have been published, nor submitted for publication or available on the Internet, elsewhere.
+The volume will be published by Peter Lang (in the series “South-East European History”).
+Original manuscripts should be prepared following the editorial guide of Peter Lang available on its website, especially “Style Guidelines – British English” and “Submission Guidelines“.
+Manuscripts must not have been published, submitted for publication or available on the internet elsewhere.
 Interdisciplinary work is particularly welcome.
-Please submit your proposal, including the title of your manuscript, an abstract (up to 300 words), and an author biography (up to 100 words) to all editors.
-The abstracts should include the research questions and purpose, the approach and main ideas, and results.
+Please submit your proposal, including the title of your manuscript, an abstract (up to 300 words), and an author’s biography (up to 100 words) to all editors.
+The abstract should include the research question and purpose, the approach and main ideas, and results.
 No figures, tables, footnotes, or endnotes should be included in the abstract.
-Articles should not exceed 8,000 words in length including notes and references.
+Articles should not exceed 8,000 words in length including footnotes and references (reference list or bibliography)..

 February 1, 2021: Submission of proposals